Damascus: Transportation

-Damascus is linked with other major cities in Syria via a modern motorway network.
+Damascus is linked with other major cities in Syria via a motorway network.
 The M5 connects Damascus with Homs, Hama, Aleppo and Turkey in the north and Jordan in the south.
 The M1 is going from Homs onto Latakia and Tartus.

 The M4 links the city with Al-Hasakah and Iraq.
-The M1 highway connects the city to the western Syria and Beirut.
+The M1 highway connects the city to western Syria and Beirut.

 The main airport is Damascus International Airport, approximately 20 km away from the city, with connections to a few Middle Eastern cities.
 Before the beginning of the Syrian civil war, the airport had connectivity to many Asian, European, African, and, South American cities.

 Streets in Damascus are often narrow, especially in the older parts of the city, and speed bumps are widely used to limit the speed of vehicles.
 Many taxi companies operate in Damascus.
 Fares are regulated by law and taxi drivers are obliged to use a taximeter.

 Public transport in Damascus depends extensively on buses and minibuses.
 There are about one hundred lines that operate inside the city and some of them extend from the city center to nearby suburbs.
 There is no schedule for the lines, and due to the limited number of official bus stops, buses will usually stop wherever a passenger needs to get on or off.
 The number of buses serving the same line is relatively high, which minimizes the waiting time.
-Lines are not numbered, rather they are given captions mostly indicating the two end points and possibly an important station along the line.
+Lines are not numbered, rather they are given captions mostly indicating the two endpoints and possibly an important station along the line.
 Between 2019 and 2022, more than 100 modern buses were delivered from China as part of the international agreement.
 These deliveries strengthened and modernized the public transport of Damascus.

 Served by Chemins de Fer Syriens, the former main railway station of Damascus was al-Hejaz railway station, about 1 km west of the old city.
-The station is now defunct and the tracks have been removed, but there still is a ticket counter and a shuttle to Damacus Qadam station in the south of the city, which now functions as the main railway station.
+The station is now defunct and the tracks have been removed, but there still is a ticket counter and a shuttle to Damascus Qadam station in the south of the city, which now functions as the main railway station.

 In 2008, the government announced a plan to construct a Damascus Metro.
 The green line will be an essential west–east axis for the future public transportation network, serving Moadamiyeh, Sumariyeh, Mezzeh, Damascus University, Hijaz, the Old City, Abbassiyeen and Qaboun Pullman bus station.
-A four-line metro network is expected be in operation by 2050.
+A four-line metro network is expected to be in operation by 2050.